 Enterprise is a national nonprofit that exists to make a good home possible for the millions of families without one.
 We support community development organizations on the ground, aggregate and invest capital for impact, advance housing policy at every level of government, and build and manage communities ourselves.
-Since 1982, we have invested \$54 billion and created 873,000 homes across all 50 states - all to make home and community places of pride, power and belonging.
+Since 1982, we have invested \$64 billion and created 951,000 homes across all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands - all to make home and community places of pride, power and belonging.
 Join us at enterprisecommunity.org.